Wellbeing benefits of gold, frankincense and myrrh

 Gold has long been considered the king of metals and its healing properties have been hailed for more than 5,000 years.

-How is gold used in beauty treatments?
+How do we use gold in beauty treatments?

 Frankincense and wellbeing

-How is frankincense used today?
+How do we use frankincense today?

 Frankincense oil is still a favoured ingredient of exotically spicy perfumes and some youth-promoting face creams.